Meghana-l/Database-Management-Portfolio/ETL_Project/README.md

 # ETL Projects using SSIS

-This folder contains ETL (Extract, Transform, Load) projects/packages designed and implemented on Visual Studio, as part of my Database Management coursework.
+This folder contains ETL (Extract, Transform, Load) projects/packages designed and implemented on `Visual Studio 2022` , as part of my Database Management coursework.
 The projects focus on building professional ETL pipelines using Microsoft SQL Server Integration Services (SSIS), solving real-world business integration challenges.

 The destination for all ETL projects is a database called **BI_Database**.